PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 1. The node setup will complete in approximately 2-3 minutes, after which the snapshotting process begins automatically.

-2. If you have configured the node for the first time, you should have a log message similar to the one shown below.
+Everytime you restart the node, you should have a log message similar to the one shown below.
 ![Start node logs](/images/node-start-status.png)

- To confirm the health of your node you can check your terminal logs as illustrated in the provided screenshot.:
+If you are node is generating snapshots during the assign timeslot, you should have similar logs in your terminal:
 ![Sample node logs](/images/node-status-new.png)

 <h3> Stopping the Snapshotter Lite Node </h3>